Dejan Stojanović: Poetry

-In his early adulthood, Stojanović developed a philosophical system of ideas that dealt primarily with metaphysical questions and the structure of the Universe.
+In his early adulthood, Stojanović developed a philosophical system of ideas that dealt primarily with metaphysical questions and the structure of the universe.
 He wrote several hundred pages in his notebooks exploring these ideas, along with essays on language and literature.
-In 1999, these manuscripts, along with his library of more than a thousand books (carefully chosen for years), were lost due to fire shortly after the war in Kosovo ended.
+In 1999, shortly after the war in Kosovo ended, these manuscripts, along with his library of more than a thousand books (carefully chosen for years), were lost due to a fire.
 His books, along with his manuscripts, were held temporarily in his brother's office in the center of downtown Peć.

 Publishing

 In 1990, Stojanović established a private publishing firm known as Metoh (English translation: the church's land).
 While the organization was located in Peć, the firm planned to publish a literary magazine in Kosovo.
 The firm's staff included writers from Belgrade, one of whom was Alek Vukadinović, a Serbian poet who supported Stojanović's plan to publish a magazine.
 While Stojanović's first book of poetry, Krugovanje (English translation: Circling) was ready for publication in 1983, it was not published until 1993.
 During those ten years, several poems that were initially planned for inclusion in the book had been replaced by newer poems, which had been written between 1983 and 1986.
 The last poem in the book had actually been written in Chicago, in 1991.